-If you think switching banks is too much of a hassle, even for hundreds of dollars, don’t leave yet.
-Instead of switching both your checking and savings accounts to a new bank, you can just open a savings account there.
+If you think switching banks is too much of a hassle, even for hundreds of dollars, don’t give up yet.
+Instead of switching both your checking and savings accounts to a new bank, you can just open a savings account at an online bank.
 This way, you can allow the bulk of your cash to sit in an account with a higher interest rate.

 You’ll generate a bit of extra cash and avoid the inconvenience of moving a checking account at the same time.

 The only minor hassle you’ll have to deal with is linking your checking and savings accounts so that you can make transfers between them.
 Thankfully, that’s a relatively simple process at most banks that pay higher interest rates.